girobusan/imp/README.md

 [Русский](README.ru.md)
 # IMP!
 (It's My Page!)

 Like a markdown-based CMS for single file, fully client-side.
-When you need just drop one page somewhere on the web, and do not want (can not) use full-blown CMS or SSG, but still want to use GUI for content editing.
+When you need to drop one page somewhere on the web, and do not want (can not) use full-blown CMS or SSG, but still want to use GUI for content editing.

 ## How it works